 - Email Template: This specifies email template settings if the rule triggers an email transmission to a prospect or a user within the group.

-- There are a few case definitions and team management settings that can be customized, but they are quite complicated and will be discussed in a future blog post.
+- Some case definitions and team management settings can be customized, but they are pretty complicated and will be discussed in a future blog post.

-- After you specify all the rules you want to use for the entry, then you can click save, or click “Save & New” if you wish to save, and then build more.
+- After you specify all the rules you want to use for the entry, you can click “Save” or “Save & New” if you wish to keep, and then build more.

 Assignment rules in Salesforce are quick to learn, and while easy to implement, they nonetheless bring powerful and flexible logic to an already robust CRM.